clabrugere/rust-bandits/README.md

 In this paradigm, an actor is an independent entity that manages its own state and interacts with its environment - such as other actors - using asynchronous message passing only.
 Messages received are enqueued and processed sequentially within an actor, avoiding the complexities of lock mechanisms.

 In our system, the HTTP server interacts with a **Repository** that is responsible for managing the different experiments.
-It is not an actor to avoid contention.
-Instead, it stores a hashmap of experiment addresses, wrapped in a RwLock for concurrent reads and blocking writes.
+It is not an actor to avoid contention but instead uses a hashmap of experiment addresses, wrapped in a RwLock for concurrent reads and blocking writes.
+When starting, it will load states of existing policies.
 We assume the system will be used to access individual actors through message passing (so repository reads), and more rarely addition/deletion of experiments (repository writes).

 Each experiment is an actor implementing some policy, handling the optimization.
 The repository either creates or deletes experiments, or simply dispatch a message to a running experiment.
 This allows to have low coupling between experiments and to process requests for different experiments in a non blocking way.

 Individual experiments periodically send their state to a **StateStore** actor, that is also persisted to disk for recovery in case of an application crash.

+Upon panic, experiments restart is managed by Actix-web **Supervisor**, with a custom logic in `started` method of **Experiment** actor allowing to reload the last known state.

 Finally, every request along with the response is processed by a middleware and sent to an **Accountant** actor, responsible for tracking.
 It interacts with some storage to persist logs (such as a relational database) while not blocking the rest of the application.